Man killed in shootout with police in Albania

-TIRANA, Albania (AP) - Police in Albania say that a man has been shot dead in a gunbattle with officers during an annual event to celebrate Greece’s entry in World War II against Italy.
+TIRANA, Albania (AP) - Police in Albania fatally shot a man in a gunbattle with officers Sunday during an annual event to celebrate Greece’s entry in World War II against Italy, prompting a strong reaction from Athens.

-Police said in a statement Sunday said that 35-year-old Konstantinos Kacifa first started shooting in the air in the village of Bularat, 255 kilometers (160 miles) south of the capital, Tirana.
+Konstantinos Kacifa, a 35-year-old dual Albanian-Greek citizen, first started shooting in the air in the village of Bularat, 255 kilometers (160 miles) south of the capital, Tirana, police said in a statement.
 Then the man fired at approaching police cars before running away.

-Kacifa hid on a nearby mountain and continued to fire at officers.
+Kacifa hid on a nearby mountain and continued to fire at officers, authorities said.
 Police said he died in the exchange of fire.

-Kacifa, an ethnic Greek, was born in Bularat but had most recently been living in Athens.
+Kacifa was born in Bularat but had most recently been living in Athens.
 Police and prosecutors were investigating a motive for the man’s actions.

+Greece’s Foreign Ministry reacted to his death by saying “it is unacceptable that the operation resulted in the loss of a human life.”

+“We await from Albanian authorities the complete clarification of the conditions under which the aforementioned Greek citizen lost his life and will immediately make the necessary moves,” a statement said.

 Copyright © 2018 The Washington Times, LLC.